dell/karavi-observability/docs/GETTING_STARTED_GUIDE.md

 ## Updating Storage System Credentials

-> These instructions are only supported with release 0.3.0-pre-release and v1.4.0 of the CSI Driver for Dell EMC PowerFlex

 If the storage system credentials have changed and been updated in the relevant CSI Driver, Karavi Observability can be updated with new credentials as follows:

 ### PowerFlex